 - The following table describes some of the user-configurable parameters.
 For more information, view the configurations in the console.

-|hbase.hregion.majorcompaction||604800000||The default value is 604800000 milliseconds (seven days).
+|hbase.hregion.majorcompaction||604800000||The default value is 604800000.
+Unit: milliseconds.
 You can set the value to 0 to disable automatic major compaction.
 Subsequent products of ApsaraDB for HBase will support triggering major compaction periodically or within a time period.|

-|hbase.rpc.timeout||60000||The timeout for sending Remote Procedure Call (RPC) requests, which can be extended.|
+|hbase.rpc.timeout||60000||The timeout period for sending Remote Procedure Call (RPC) requests.
+Unit: milliseconds.
+You can extend the timeout period.|